 This section displays status and allows you to edit the account information of your Phones.
 Click Edit to update your phone information.

 Phone Configuration

 Phone Port

 Index Phone Number Display Name Registered

 1 unknown Edit 🔘

+2 unknown Edit 🔘

 Caution!
-The VolP configuration will take effect only when you apply the changes, save configuration and restart the device.
+The VoIP configuration will take effect only when you apply the changes, save configuration and restart the device.